dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 Once this occurs the gitlab container also running on the VPS locks up.
 Putting the gitlab container on a separate VPS would be a solution part of this problem.

+### multi-processing issues:

+With the testing above it revealed another issue.
+With processes greater than 25 there appears to be an issue with all of the EC2 instances getting tomcat9 actually installed.
+This is most likely caused by one or several of the issues below and we need to refine the python script using a variety of techniques to accomodate such edge cases.

+Some of the causes might be due to:
+VPS (6 vCPUs) + Docker + GitLab runner setup likely hits a resource ceiling when too many processes are spawned simultaneously.
+This causes:

+- Process crashes or hangs
+- Silent failures
+- Incomplete logging

+The silent failures and process crashes would not necessarily be caught by the curent code failure detection.

+### Possible solutions that will be explored:

+To resolve this will have to try some of the folowing or all of the following approaches:
+(these all effectively try to control the process concurrency since the problem cannot be resolved directly without changing the hardware, docker container distribution, etc.

+1. Dynamic Process Scaling
+   → Adjusts the number of processes based on system load or available CPUs
+   Prevents overload while still maximizing throughput

+2. Process Pooling
+   → Reuses a fixed number of worker processes
+   Lets you queue up 100+ tasks but only run, say, 25 at a time

+3. Centralized Logging & Error Handling
+   → Ensures no failures go unnoticed
+   Helps you detect and retry failed tasks

+4. Task Queue Model (e.g., `multiprocessing.Queue` or `concurrent.futures`)
+   → Submit all 100+ tasks, but only a safe number run concurrently
+   Scales to hundreds of tasks without overwhelming the system

+### production level soultions in real world would avoid this situation by properly configuring threads per process and chunk_size, etc....

+- Increase `chunk_size` to reduce the number of processes
+- Stay within the known-safe range (e.g., ≤25 processes)
+- Scale horizontally if needed (e.g., split the workload across multiple VPS containers or runners)